Team Solutions Group Master Services Agreement

 16. Limitation of Liability; Indemnification

 16.2 Client Defense & Indemnity (Primary).
-Client shall defend, indemnify, and hold harmless MSP and its affiliates, officers, directors, employees, agents, subcontractors, and licensors from and against all claims, damages, fines, penalties, losses, liabilities, costs, and expenses (including reasonable attorneys’ and experts’ fees) arising out of or related to: (i) misuse of the Services/systems by Client, its users, or contractors; (ii) Client-provided data, content, configurations, instructions, or failure to maintain secure credentials or reasonable security within Client’s control; (iii) acts/omissions of Client’s third-party vendors, carriers, or line-of-business/SaaS providers not managed by MSP; (iv) regulatory inquiries, audits, or penalties stemming from Client’s environment or practices (except to the extent finally adjudicated to result from MSP’s willful misconduct or gross negligence); (v) costs from a Cybersecurity Incident to the extent caused by Client systems/users or Client-controlled third parties; and (vi) IP/license claims based on Client-supplied materials or violations of third-party license, export, or sanctions rules.
+Client shall defend, indemnify, and hold harmless TSG and its affiliates, officers, directors, employees, agents, subcontractors, and licensors from and against all claims, damages, fines, penalties, losses, liabilities, costs, and expenses (including reasonable attorneys’ and experts’ fees) arising out of or related to: (i) misuse of the Services/systems by Client, its users, or contractors; (ii) Client-provided data, content, configurations, instructions, or failure to maintain secure credentials or reasonable security within Client’s control; (iii) acts/omissions of Client’s third-party vendors, carriers, or line-of-business/SaaS providers not managed by TSG; (iv) regulatory inquiries, audits, or penalties stemming from Client’s environment or practices (except to the extent finally adjudicated to result from TSG’s willful misconduct or gross negligence); (v) costs from a Cybersecurity Incident to the extent caused by Client systems/users or Client-controlled third parties; and (vi) IP/license claims based on Client-supplied materials or violations of third-party license, export, or sanctions rules.
 Client’s indemnity is uncapped.

 17. Termination

 17.1 Termination by Client.
 Client may terminate this Agreement with or without cause after the first twelve (12) months of the Agreement have passed with a payment of a Termination Fee equal to the Managed Services fees agreed within the remainder of the contract term in this Agreement.
-Payment of all past and currently due amounts together with late fees and costs unless Client has valid reason to withhold payment on incomplete tasks, work orders or faulty equipment and provided MSP was notified in a service ticket within ten (10) days of the original occurrence of any incomplete tasks, work orders and/or faulty equipment which it itemized with sufficient detail to identify the problem.
+Payment of all past and currently due amounts together with late fees and costs unless Client has valid reason to withhold payment on incomplete tasks, work orders or faulty equipment and provided TSG was notified in a service ticket within ten (10) days of the original occurrence of any incomplete tasks, work orders and/or faulty equipment which it itemized with sufficient detail to identify the problem.
 That amount may be withheld until the incomplete tasks, work orders or equipment issues are resolved.
-MSP shall be given a reasonable opportunity to correct any problems.
+TSG shall be given a reasonable opportunity to correct any problems.
 Any such election shall be made in writing by Notice of Termination and is to be accompanied by the Termination Fee and all other amounts due.

 17.4 Tool and License Removal; MX Records.
-In the event of default or termination under any circumstances Client agrees it will provide access to MSP technicians to remove antivirus licenses and monitoring tools.
+In the event of default or termination under any circumstances Client agrees it will provide access to TSG technicians to remove antivirus licenses and monitoring tools.
 The consequence of failure to provide this access shall be that Client shall continue to be responsible for fifty percent (50%) of the amount of the monthly Managed Services payment until access is allowed and the licenses and tools removed.
 Spam filtering will be terminated upon default or termination.
-Client understands that it is entirely responsible to redirect all of Client’s MX records away from the spam filter system and redirect email to its server or it must provide MSP access to take those steps.
-Upon termination of spam filtering services, email will bounce if Client has not taken these steps or requested and allowed MSP to take those measures.
+Client understands that it is entirely responsible to redirect all of Client’s MX records away from the spam filter system and redirect email to its server or it must provide TSG access to take those steps.
+Upon termination of spam filtering services, email will bounce if Client has not taken these steps or requested and allowed TSG to take those measures.
 Client understands the above and accepts this responsibility and the consequences.

 17.5 Termination Offboarding; Software Removal and Transition Assistance.
-Upon expiration or termination of this Agreement (for any reason), Client shall be responsible for all offboarding activities, including but not limited to: (i) removal or deactivation of MSP software and tools (e.g., RMM/monitoring agents, antivirus/EDR, Managed Detection and Response MDR, backup agents, MFA, logging/SIEM connectors, DNS/spam filtering records, remote access utilities); (ii) transfer of credentials, documentation, runbooks, and relevant configuration/export files; and (iii) reasonable coordination and knowledge transfer with Client or Client’s new service provider (collectively, “Offboarding Services”).
+Upon expiration or termination of this Agreement (for any reason), Client shall be responsible for all offboarding activities, including but not limited to: (i) removal or deactivation of TSG software and tools (e.g., RMM/monitoring agents, antivirus/EDR, Managed Detection and Response MDR, backup agents, MFA, logging/SIEM connectors, DNS/spam filtering records, remote access utilities); (ii) transfer of credentials, documentation, runbooks, and relevant configuration/export files; and (iii) reasonable coordination and knowledge transfer with Client or Client’s new service provider (collectively, “Offboarding Services”).

 17.6 Fees.
-Offboarding Services are billable at MSP’s standard hourly rate of US $185/hour (remote or onsite), plus any applicable taxes and third-party pass-through costs.
+Offboarding Services are billable at TSG’s standard hourly rate of US $185/hour (remote or onsite), plus any applicable taxes and third-party pass-through costs.
 Time is billed in 30-minute increments for remote work and 1-hour increments for on-site work.
-MSP may require a retainer (e.g., 10 hours) before commencing Offboarding Services, with unused retainer amounts refunded.
+TSG may require a retainer (e.g., 10 hours) before commencing Offboarding Services, with unused retainer amounts refunded.
 After-hours or emergency requests (outside standard business hours) may be billed at 1.5× the standard rate.
 These services are not part of any maintenance subscription and are considered billable.

 17.7 Access & Cooperation.
 Client shall provide timely administrative access, credentials, scheduling availability, and any third-party authorizations necessary to complete tool removal and transition tasks.
 If Client delays or denies access, Client remains responsible for all time incurred and any continuing third-party subscription charges until removal is completed.
-(For clarity, any separate provision requiring continued payment if MSP tools cannot be removed due to lack of access remains in effect.)
+(For clarity, any separate provision requiring continued payment if TSG tools cannot be removed due to lack of access remains in effect.)

 18. Dispute Resolution; Binding Arbitration; Class Action Waiver